 - Trying to find a cash machine that would accept our cards.

 It was a massive waste of time and we still had our bags.
-Our plan of dropping off our bags nice and early, getting a super cheap bus to the snow festival, and enjoying some time there with no stress was rapidly dissipating.
+Our plan of dropping off our bags nice and early, getting a super cheap bus to the snow festival, and enjoying some time there before resuming our trip on the Trans-Siberian was rapidly dissipating.

 So our only option, now that time was running away with us, was to get a taxi, keep it for the time we were in the snow festival and take it back to the station.
 We both knew that this wasn’t going to be the value option, but stuck with our backpacks, it was the only workable one.